luisgarciar/opt-py-cpp/README.md

     pip install -r requirements.txt
    ```

-Next, run the `setup.py` script using pip:
+To finish the installation run the `setup.py` script using pip:

 ```bash
     pip install .
 ```

-This will compile the C++ functions, bind them and make them available in Python as the module `quad`, and will also
+This will compile the C++ functions, bind them and make them available in Python as the module `quad`, and also
 add the package `simpleopt` to the Python path.
 To test that the installation was successful, run the following
 command: